rackerlabs/technical-blog/_posts/2013-11-08-step-by-step-walkthrough-to-using-chef-to-bootstrap-windows-nodes-on-the-rackspace-cloud.markdown

 ---
 layout: post
-title: Step-by-step walkthrough to using Chef to bootstrap Windows Nodes on the Rackspace Cloud
+title: Step-by-step walkthrough to using Chef to bootstrap Windows nodes on the Rackspace Cloud
 date: '2013-11-08 09:30'
 comments: true
 author: Nico Engelen